researchpy/documentation/source/install.rst

 Installing researchpy
 =====================

-researchpy is currently only installable via pip; which is Python's standard package manager.
+researchpy is currently installable via pip and through conda.

 .. note::
   researchpy is only compatable with Python 3.x